juanfer112/recruiter-challenger-pv/2.Calculator/readme.md

 ## Your tasks

-1. Code review: please list all good/bad practices you find in this application.
+1. Code review: please list all good/bad practices you find in this application.:black_square_button:
 2. It seems the app is buggy...
-Could you fix it?
+Could you fix it?.:black_square_button:
-3. Add divide and multiply operations.
+3. Add divide and multiply operations.:black_square_button:
-4. How would do you test this app?
+4. How would do you test this app?.:black_square_button:
-5. Can you improve the UI/UX?
+5. Can you improve the UI/UX?.:black_square_button:

 You are allowed to change as much code as you consider.